Glazzes/react-native-zoom-toolkit/docs/docs/utilities/useimageresolution.md

 ---

 # useImageResolution hook
-Gets the resolution of a bundle or network image.
+Get the resolution of a bundle or network image.

 ### How to use
 ```jsx